shravani12d/AI-Mental-Health-Support-Chatbot/README.md

 - Backend: Render (Docker)
 - Database: MongoDB Atlas
 - Note: Weekly email delivery is triggered via an external scheduler (cron-job.org) calling a secured admin endpoint, since Render's free tier does not reliably run internal background schedulers unattended.
+- AdminController exposes a secured endpoint (/api/admin/trigger-weekly-report) used by the external scheduler to invoke the weekly email logic.

 ## Privacy
 Sera stores conversation history per session so you can revisit past chats.
 Only mood labels and timestamps are analyzed for weekly reports — never the actual conversation content.